school-brainhack/school-brainhack.github.io/content/en/project/video-EEG-FC-SC/index.md

 ### Tools I learned during this project

  * **Meta-project**: Venkatesh Subramani is delighted to have made the best use of BHS.
 He learned to visualize all the layers in the project starting from conception to implementation to interpretation.
-He observed that he is a human-variant of backpropagation algorithm tweaking the previous layers in answering the interesting research question.
+He observed that he is a human-variant of backpropagation algorithm tweaking the previous layers in answering an interesting research question.
  * **Git**: Venkatesh unlearned and relearned Git version control as part of the BHS training modules and applied the knowledge during this project

 # Results